Thoriso-Khutswane/Thoriso-Khutswane.github.io/README.md

 <p align="center">
   <img src="https://raw.githubusercontent.com/Thoriso-Khutswane/Risk-Vulnerability-Management-Visibility-Dashboard/main/ExecutiveOverview.png" width="400" height="200">
 </p>

-This year, I will be embarking on a journey of discovery.
+**This year, I will be embarking on a journey of discovery.
 I plan to explore data analysis across a variety of industries, not only within Information Technology.
 My focus areas will include health, retail, e‑commerce, and the banking sector.
-This will not simply be a series of projects—it will be a comprehensive learning journey.
-I will start with the foundational concepts and progressively advance my skills over time
+This will not simply be a series of projects, it will be a comprehensive learning journey.
+I will start with the foundational concepts and progressively advance my skills over time**.

 ### 1. Telecom Company's Customer Churn Analysis